 It’s my sales teams job to educate our clients about the services we provide and make them comfortable and understand exactly what they are committing to.
 That’s why we always have workshops to kick off the work we do.

 I went on to explain the value of conversational marketing further.
 Explaining using Davids business as the theoretical example.

 Imagine you have already got decent traffic going into your website.
 You are getting calls on your phone, but that phone is with you.
 You are your company's site foreman as well as it’s chief salesperson so you can’t really give equal attention to both highly important tasks.

-Wouldn’t it be better if you could be onsite, monitor your leadbots activity from your mobile app and your laptop run the project and your pipeline at the same time?
-Maybe jump onto the liveview during your lunch hour or tea break and see if your visitors are on your pricing or enquiries pages?
+Wouldn’t it be better if you could be onsite, monitor your leadbots activity from your mobile app and your laptop to run the project and your pipeline at the same time?
+Maybe jump onto the live view during your lunch hour or tea break and see if your visitors are on your pricing or enquiries pages?